gas-buddy/swagger-csharp-client/README.md

 2. Window 1: clone poi-api repo, cd into it, and `git checkout c-sharp-client`
 3. Window 1 again: `git checkout -b c-sharp-client-rpm-v2.0.0`
 4. Find the spec file that you want to generate from.
 This might come from an npm install, or if you have it locally just put it in the swagger-csharp-client project folder for now (e.g. poi-api-spec.json)
-5. Window 2: `run-gb-service`.
+5. Window 2 [ON Apple Platform]: `docker build -t gasbuddy:swagger-csharp-client -f docker/Dockerfile.dev docker --platform linux/amd64`.
 This puts you in the container
-6. Window 2 (in container): `npm run generate-from-spec poi-api-spec.json poi-api PoiApiClient`
+6. Window 2 (in container): `yarn run generate-from-spec poi-api-spec.json poi-api PoiApiClient`
 7. Window 1: Verify that the generation was successful (`git status`)
 8. In the nested poi-api folder (Window 1), update the version in appveyor.yml
 9. In the case of poi-api, we need to update src/PoiApiClient/PoiApiApiClient.nuspec, changing the id from poi-api to poi-api-client.
 You may or may not need to do this, depending on the name of the project in appveyor